biancamika/digital-garden/content/notes/3. Permanent Notes/Education lives within a system of domination and liberation.md

 ---
-title: Education lives within a system of domination and liberation
+title: "Education lives within a system of domination and liberation"
 ---
 ## Reference
 - **Source:** [[Design Justice - Book]]